computersciencecs/694/README.md

 ## 2. Quick Start

-Run main.py in the ./RecRankerEval/ directory:
+Run main.py in the ./RecRankerEval/ directory, and the output file is saved in the ./RecRankerEval/train_and_inference/pointwise path:

 #1 Instruction tuning Llama2 and inference
 ```python